martin-holy/PictureManager/README.md

         Folders are main entry points for browsing media items.
 Media items are imported and thumbnails are created after `left-click` on a folder.
 Media items import and thumbnail creation is done only once.
 Each next load is much faster.
 Media items can be also loaded from subdirectories by `Shift + left-click` on the folder.
         A folder can be moved by `drag-and-drop` or copied with `Ctrl + drag-and-drop`.
 Folders can also be renamed or deleted from `right-click` menu on the folder.
     2. Keywords
       Keywords are additional data for media items.
-Media items can be filtered or loaded in this category only if they have been imported through `left-click` on the Folder or in **Tools/Catalog**.
+Media items can be filtered or loaded in this category only if they have been imported through `left-click` on the Folder.

       Media items can be loaded by choosing **Load by this** from the `right-click` menu on *People*, *Keywords* and *GeoNames* or the `left-click` on the *Folder Keywords*.
 Loading can also be applied to subdirectories with the `Shift + left-click`.

-      The filtering is done by loading media items from *Folder* or *Folder Keyword* first and then:
+      The filter is applied to the previously loaded media items and can by edited by:
         * `left-click` for one or more selected keywords on loaded media items
         * `Ctrl + left-click` for having all selected keywords on loaded media items
-        * `Alt + left-click` for excluding media items with selected keywords The Keywords on media items can be edited by entering the edit mode with `Ctrl + E`.
+        * `Alt + left-click` for excluding media items with selected keywords

+      The Keywords on media items can be edited by entering the edit mode with `Ctrl + E`.
 In this mode the Keywords will be added or removed from selected media items by `left-click` on *Rating*, *Person*, *Keyword* or *GeoName*.
 The edit can be saved with `Ctrl + S` or canceled with `Ctrl + Q`.

       The Comments on media items can be edited with `Ctrl + K` without the need of entering the edit mode.
       1. Ratings